CLICK TO GO DIRECTLY TO that DAY☝︎

 There is also the issue of palm oil which is debated quite a bit between veganism.
 Palm oil is not an animal product but it does cause harm to animals.
 Some people claim that, since it is not an animal product, it is by definition vegan.
 Some people claim that, since it is very harmful to animals (not to even mention to the environment and people), vegans should avoid it.
 Personally, I believe its an individual choice and no one is a better or worse person if they choose to eat it or not to eat it.
 But everyone should at least be aware of the horrible things that take place in this industry, so please read this short article that highlights just 10 things you should know about palm oil.
-My recommendation is not to worry about it until a few weeks or months from now/ whenever you feel ready to take that step.
-I've gone through periods of time where I didn't eat palm oil but I always decided it wasn't really that big of a deal (because I wasn't educated enough at the time) and went back to eating things that contained it, but through the research I did while typing up this little paragraph, I've decided not to consume it anymore!
-And I made a video about it too which you can check out here.
+I've gone through periods of time where I didn't eat palm oil but I always decided it wasn't really that big of a deal (because I wasn't educated enough at the time) and went back to eating things that contained it, but through the research I did while typing up this little paragraph, I've decided not to consume it anymore.
+But it technically is vegan.

 There are a few other foods that some vegans eat and others don't.
 The main ones are table sugar (brown and white) as bone char can often be used in the refining process, and products like Kellogg's Cereal, for example.
 If you read the label of their cereals, it may not have anything that stands out as not vegan but their cereals (not sure if all are or just most) are actually fortified with Vitamin D that is derived from animal sources.
-My opinion is that it should be your choice whether you want to consume them or not!!
+Again, I think it should be your choice whether you want to consume them or not!!

 traveling as a vegan

-Airports/Planes: Since you can't bring any food past the security checkpoint in airports (although I've accidentally gotten away with dates, pretzels, and a granola bar all at the same time twice because I forgot to take them out of my purse) you're gonna have to find some stuff at the airport.
-Now I've only been at 2 airports in the time I've been vegan so far so I'm not an expert on this but I can go over the basics.
-Lots of airports will have sub or burrito places, those are gonna be your best option.
-Otherwise find a restaurant and look up if it has anything vegan.
+Airports/Planes: A lot of people think you can’t bring food into airports but that’s actually incorrect.
+So your best option is bringing your own food.
+Lots of airports will also have sub or burrito places- otherwise find a restaurant and look up if it has anything vegan.
 If you just wanna pick up a few snacks, theres sometimes juice/smoothie places, cafe-type things that may have vegan sandwiches, salads, travel size hummus and pretzels, or bags of chips.
 Sometimes gift shops will sell candy... you could get a whole bag of jolly ranchers if you wanted to haha.
 There are usually going to be quite a few options, they'll just be harder to find.

-Hotels: In July 2017 I went to Colorado for a week w/ my mom so that's what I'm basing most of this on.
-We were pretty much in a different hotel every night and did not want to go out to eat for every meal so what I did (my mom is not vegan) was basically carried a big bag of food along the whole trip.
-The first day we got there, we found some things that were easy to store and eat such as: chips, hummus, salsa, bagels, dried fruit, etc. I think that's really the best way to go (and cheapest)- just buying a lot of food that won't go bad if it sits in a car for a few hours while you're not in the hotel.
+Hotels: When I went to Colorado for a week I carried a big paper bag of food along the whole trip.
+The first day I got there, I found some things that were easy to store and eat such as: chips, hummus, salsa, bagels, dried fruit, etc. I think that's really the best way to go (and cheapest)- just buying a lot of food that won't go bad if it sits in a car for a few hours while you're not in the hotel.
 Most hotels have microwaves and fridges so that opens up your options a lot.
 When going out to eat though, use the happycow website that I talked about, that makes it 10x easier.

 Other: Okay, so say you're going on a road trip and you're gonna be doing a ton of driving or just stopping at outdoor places where there's not gonna be a random microwave sitting on the beach.
 For this, you'll want to bring things like bagels, cereal, granola bars, snacky stuff, maybe some precooked meals that you'll have to eat cold.
-You could also check out videos online of people who live full time in an rv or van for some other ideas.
+You could also check out videos online of people who live full time in an rv or van for some other ideas- but they often have fridges and ways to cook.
 Another thing you may be doing is going on a cruise or to a resort or retreat where, sure you can pack some food, but you're not gonna be able to pack days or weeks worth of food to cover the entire trip.
-I have to say- I've never been to a resort/retreat or on a cruise but I can assume that they would have things for vegans to eat, you just have to ask (before you go is probably best to save yourself some stress).
-Their job is to make you happy and they've probably had vegans or people with food allergies their before so it's pretty likely they will have options for you!
-Something I've also never ever done in my life is camping (although I'd love to) so I don't have experience here but it's kind of similar to road tripping.
+I've never been to a resort/retreat or on a cruise but I can assume that they would have things for vegans to eat, you just have to ask (before you go is probably best to save yourself some stress).
+Their job is to make you happy and they've probably had vegans or people with food allergies there before so it's pretty likely they will have options for you!
 If you're planning on going camping/overnight hiking/backpacking with a bunch of people who aren't vegan, just bring your own food... the stuff I said before will work for this type of travel too.
-Honestly though if you're gonna be camping you probably know more than me of what to bring!

 HOW EATING VEGAN BENEFITS THE PLANET

-A plant-based diet reduces your carbon footprint by half.
+A plant-based diet reduces your carbon footprint in half.

 50% of greenhouse gas emissions are due to livestock + their byproducts